CGLemon/pyDLGO/docs/English.md

 Some simple steps to train a new weights

 1. Preparing the sgf files.
 You may just use the sgf.zip.
-The zip including 35000 9x9 games.
+The zip including around 35000 9x9 games.
 2. Set the network parametes in the config.py.
 Including BOARD_SIZE, BLOCK_SIZE, FILTER_SIZE.
 3. Start training.